 6. Add a pet clause to the tenancy agreement, seeking advice from a solicitor if necessary.
 You may also wish to include a pet policy.

 7. Take full details of any pets you have given permission for, including the contact details of someone who can take care of them in case of an emergency.

 8. Ensure the property is checked regularly by yourself or a management company to prevent problems arising.

 9. When letting your property through a letting agency, make sure you tell them you would consider renting to pet owners and which pets you would accept.

 10. Each case should be treated individually.

-Goadsby are delighted to announce the marketing of the spacious garden apartment, located close to Southbourne Grove.
+Goadsby are pleased to announce the marketing of yet another stunning apartment close to Southbourne’s cliff top.